Portland Oregon Salmon Fishing Guide

-If you’re looking for a fishing guide in the Pacific Northwest, there’s a pretty good chance you want to catch salmon.
+If you’re looking for a Portland, Oregon salmon fishing guide or salmon fishing the Pacific Northwest, give me a call.

-If you’re coming from out of town, Marvin’s trips are a quick drive from Seattle or Southern Oregon, and some of his salmon trips are just 10 minutes from the Portland International Airport (PDX).
+If you’re coming from out of town, my guided trips are a quick drive from Seattle or Southern Oregon.
+Depending on the season, some of my fishing trips start just 10 minutes from the Portland International Airport (PDX).

-Marvin knows all the spots and techniques to get you into salmon close by on the Columbia or Willamette rivers or a short and scenic drive away on the Oregon Coast.
+As a one of Portland’s top salmon fishing guides, I know all the spots and techniques to get you into salmon close to Portland on the Columbia or Willamette River or a short and scenic drive away on the Oregon Coast.

-Marvin’s 27-foot Alumaweld Intruder is covered and heated and will get you to the fish safely and in comfort.
+My 27-foot Alumaweld Intruder is covered and heated and will get you to the salmon safely and in comfort.
+Read more about your salmon fishing guide boat here.

 Here are a few of Marvin’s Guide Service customers’ favorite salmon fishing adventures:

-Happy woman with her spring salmon she caught on the Columbia River.
+Happy woman with her spring salmon she caught on the Columbia River, with Portland Oregon fishing guide Marvin Henkel.

-Spring salmon start returning up the Columbia River in the late winter and continue arriving through spring.
+Spring Chinook salmon start returning up the Columbia River in the Portland, Oregon area late winter and continue arriving throughout spring.

-Sometime around mid-February into March, when the spring king salmon runs typically get strong enough for success, Marvin’s Guide Service is there to meet mint-bright and famously delicious springers on the Columbia River between Portland and Vancouver.
-These salmon typically weigh 10 to 25 pounds.
+Sometime around mid-February into March, when the spring king salmon runs typically get strong enough for success, you’ll find my Marvin’s Guide Service boat on the water chasing these mint-bright and famously delicious spring salmon on the Columbia River between Portland and Vancouver.
+These spring chinook salmon typically weigh 10 to 25 pounds.

-While fishing seasons on the Columbia can sometimes be fickle, that’s no problem because the lower Willamette River in the heart of Downtown Portland has one of the best spring runs in the world.
-And Marvin knows just where to find them.
+While fishing seasons on the Columbia can sometimes be fickle, that’s no problem because the lower Willamette River in the heart of Downtown Portland has one of the best spring runs of salmon in the world.
+And I know just where to find them.

 Columbia River Fall Salmon Fishing